 Unfortunately, opioids are often used for long periods of time in people with chronic pain, especially the elderly.
 Opioid use may be dangerous in older people that might take other medications that suppress the nervous system.
 Plus, opioid dependence can lead to uncomfortable withdrawal symptoms and addiction.

 Finding viable alternatives to opioids is important for many.
 According to the 2018 National Survey on Drug Use and Health, prescription pain reliever misuse was the second most common illicit drug use in the U.S.

 As many as 9.9 million people misused opioids in the past year before the survey.
 In 2018, there were around 1.7 million people who developed new prescription opioid use disorders in 2018.
-Also in 2018, 25 percent of adults over age 65 had at least one opioid prescription filled in 2018.
+Also in 2018, 25 percent of adults over age 65 had at least one opioid prescription filled.

 Opioids are helpful for some people, and the vast majority of people who use prescriptions as directed by a medical professional do not develop a substance use problem.
 However, everyone is different, and it’s important to have serious conversations about prescriptions with your doctor before you decide to take or not take a prescription that’s been legally given to you.

 It is important to ask your doctor about possible side effects, alternatives, and tapering strategies.
 When you’re prescribed an opioid, or if you’ve been taking one for a while, ask your doctor if there are side effects you should look out for and if you should be worried about dependence.

 You should also ask about your plan for getting off of your prescription opioid.
 Is this a long or short-term treatment?
 Is there a plan to taper off the drug?